Italian Passport Photo Requirements 2026: 35x45 mm Fototessera, White Background

 When people search for Italy passport photo size or fototessera passaporto, they usually need the standard Italian biometric format: 35 x 45 mm.
 The face still needs to be sized correctly inside that frame, so the format and the crop both matter.

-The same general size is used across many Italian document workflows, but passport offices still check expression, centering, and background quality carefully.
+The same general size is used across many Italian document workflows, but passport offices still check expression, centering, background quality, and whether the face fills the right amount of the frame.
 That is why it helps to treat fototessera as more than just a print size.

 If you also need the digital-upload side of the workflow, pair this page with the digital passport photo requirements guide.
 It covers the file-size, JPEG, and upload checks that matter once the crop itself is correct.
 For quick pixel conversions between 35x45 mm, 2x2 inch, and 50x70 mm exports, use the passport photo size in pixels guide.